vbookshelf/myOfflineAi-ChatHistory/README.md

 - Supports math notation and code rendering
 - The app is free, open source and has an MIT License.

+This is a sister app of the myOfflineAi-PrivacyFirst version.
+Because that version processes all user data ephemerally, it does not have a chat history capability. myOfflineAi-ChatHistory has the same privacy-first design, but it also has the ability to store chat histories - a feature many privacy concious users still need.
+The chat histories are stored in a file named conversations.json.
+You can easily find it in the project folder.
+Deleting conversations.json will delete all chat history data from your computer.

 ## How to Install and Run

 <br>